OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 To create a replacement subscription, choose **Set Up Subscription**.

 Next, migrate any important data that you need to save to your new subscription.
-See tips on data migration later in this topic.
+For details, see [How do I migrate my data?](#migrate-data) later in this topic.

-### Renewable subscriptions
+## Renewable subscriptions

-If you see the following warning on your dashboard, you have a renewable subscription.
-If you're an active developer, your subscription will be renewed for another 90 days.
+If you signed up for your subscription after <date>, you have a renewable subscription.
+If your subscription is inactive, you'll see the following warning on your dashbaord.

 <img alt="Screenshot of a text box with the title This subscription is inactive and expires soon" src="images/15-renewable-notice-yellow.png" width="500">